doesburg11/MOMARL/README.md

 Each beach section is characterised by a certain capacity and each agent is characterised by one of two static types: A or B. These properties, together with the location of the agents on the beach sections, determine the vectorial reward received by agents, having two conflicting objectives: “capacity” and “mixture”.
 The environment can be configured in two modes, “individual” or “team” reward: the agents can either receive their own individual local rewards, based on the beach section they are located in (i.e., individual reward setting), or the global reward, based on the sum of rewards over all the available beach sections (i.e., team reward setting).

-The Pareto Coverage Set is simulated with the [Independent Q-Learners algorithm](https://github.com/Farama-Foundation/momaland/blob/main/momaland/learning/iql/iql.py):
+The Pareto Front is simulated with the [Independent Q-Learners algorithm](https://github.com/Farama-Foundation/momaland/blob/main/momaland/learning/iql/iql.py):

 </br>
 <p align="center">